Chanel S. Rodriguez

 Bio

-As a Cuban-Iranian woman & a child of immigrants, much of her own & her family’s experiences & culture have led her to the work she does currently.
-She is a counselor educator of color that works predominantly with children, adolescents, & their families that are asylum seekers, refugees, immigrants, & first-generation born in the United States (providing English & Spanish services).
+Dr. Rodriguez is a counselor educator and advocate who works predominantly with children, adolescents, & their families that are asylum seekers, refugees, immigrants, & first-generation born in the United States (providing English & Spanish services).
+As a Cuban Iranian American and child of immigrants, much of her own & her family’s lived experiences & culture have led her to the work she does currently.
 As a scholar, her interests involve multiculturalism in counseling, intersectionality, complex trauma, acculturation, and the mental health of immigrants, refugees, and asylum-seeking youth & their families.

 Cultural humility, equity, diversity, inclusion, empowerment, and a multicultural lens are essential to positive and effective learning through her strong commitment to teaching.
 Her pedagogy is engaged, adapted, and intersectional to meet the needs of all students.
 Dr. Rodriguez also enjoys being a mentor to her students inside & outside the classroom.